7 Ways to Get Rid of Period Cramps

 - 14% of women take time off of work or school as a result, according to the same study.

 - There are two kinds of dysmenorrhoea: primary and secondary.
-Primary is the most common: This is a natural pain that comes along with hormone fluctuations during and preceding menstruation.
+Primary is the most common: This is a natural pain that comes along with hormone fluctuations during and before menstruation.
 Secondary dysmenorrhoea is symptomatic of a larger health issue such as endometriosis or adenomyosis.
 If you are concerned that you are experiencing either of these conditions, please contact a physician.

 We are not doctors.
 The following information is intended for educational purposes.
 If you have any specific medical questions, please contact your physician to learn more about what causes menstrual cramps, how to prevent them, and more.